Jeff Scott, LCSW, Certified EFT Therapist & Supervisor

-Jeff Scott is the owner of Ascend Higher and earned his Master of Social Work degree and Bachelor of Arts in Psychology from the University of Utah and has been practicing social work for nine years.
-He is licensed in Utah and Washington State.
+Jeff Scott is the owner of Ascend Higher and earned his Master of Social Work degree and Bachelor of Arts in Psychology from the University of Utah.
+He has been practicing social work for 10 years.
+Jeff is licensed in Utah and Washington State.

-Jeff is an ICEEFT Certified Emotionally Focused Therapist & Supervisor, specializing in couples and family therapy and LGBTQIA+ in the Salt Lake area.
-He serves as the Chair of the Northern Utah Emotionally Focused Therapy non-profit community board, and is an Adjunct Professor at Utah State University, teaching Emotionally Focused Therapy to second-year Master's students.
+Jeff is one of nine ICEEFT Certified Emotionally Focused Supervisors in Utah, and specializes in couples and family therapy and LGBTQIA+ in the Salt Lake area.
+He serves as the Chair of the Northern Utah Emotionally Focused Therapy non-profit community board, and is an Adjunct Professor at Utah State University, teaching Emotionally Focused Therapy to second-year Master's students throughout the state.

-Jeff was a member of the Clinical team in Uganda for the Summer 2023 EFT Externship, and in 2024 he will join the clinical team for Uganda’s first EFT Core Skills and Kenya’s first EFT Externship.
+Jeff was a member of the Clinical team in Uganda and Kenya for the Summer 2023 and 2024 EFT Externship and Core Skills; cross-culturally training with other clinicians

 In addition to his clinical work, he served as a board member for the Utah Chess Association, sang tenor for the Salt Lake Vocal Artists, and played the Tuba for the Utah Wind Symphony.
 Jeff, a father of a 3-year-old daughter, is dedicated to teaching her the importance of traveling young and valuing cultures from around the world.
 In 2020, he presented at the Bountiful Utah TEDx conference, sharing his journey of overcoming cultural biases to embrace people different from him; a message he continues to impart.